 We are a clinical-stage biopharmaceutical company committed to discovering, developing and commercializing products targeting inflammation, coagulopathies and disorders of the central nervous system.
-Our most clinically advanced potential products are derived from our proprietary PharmacoSurgeryTM platform designed to improve clinical outcomes of patients undergoing arthroscopic, ophthalmological, urological and other surgical and medical procedures.
+Our most clinically advanced potential products, which we refer to as products, are derived from our proprietary PharmacoSurgeryTM platform designed to improve clinical outcomes of patients undergoing ophthalmological, arthroscopic, urological and other surgical and medical procedures.
 Our PharmacoSurgery platform is based on low-dose combinations of therapeutic agents delivered directly to the surgical site throughout the duration of the procedure to preemptively inhibit inflammation and other problems caused by surgical trauma and to provide clinical benefits both during and after surgery.
-We currently have four clinical-stage development programs.
+We currently have five clinical-stage development programs.
 In addition, we have a deep and diverse pipeline of preclinical programs as well as a platform capable of unlocking new drug targets.
-For each of our potential products and programs, we have retained all manufacturing, marketing and distribution rights.
+For each of our products and programs, we have retained all manufacturing, marketing and distribution rights.

-OMS302, one of our co-lead PharmacoSurgery potential products, is currently being evaluated in a Phase 3 clinical program in patients undergoing intraocular lens replacement, or ILR, surgery.
-We expect this clinical program to consist of two trials that will enroll both cataract surgery and refractive lens exchange patients.
-In the first Phase 3 clinical trial, which we completed in March 2012, OMS302 demonstrated statistically significant superiority over placebo in maintenance of intraoperative mydriasis (pupil dilation) and reduction of postoperative pain.
-We are now conducting the second Phase 3 clinical trial, which is evaluating the same efficacy and safety measures as the earlier successful Phase 2b and Phase 3 clinical trials.
-We expect to receive data from the ongoing Phase 3 clinical trial in the second half of 2012.
+OMS302, one of our co-lead PharmacoSurgery products, successfully completed a Phase 3 clinical program that evaluated the product in patients undergoing intraocular lens replacement, or ILR, surgery.
+This clinical program consisted of two trials that enrolled both cataract surgery and refractive lens exchange patients.
+In both Phase 3 clinical trials, OMS302 demonstrated statistically significant superiority over placebo in maintenance of intraoperative mydriasis (pupil dilation) and reduction of early postoperative pain.
+We are now preparing to submit an NDA to the FDA during the second quarter of 2013 and an MAA to the European Medicines Agency, or EMA, in mid-2013 to allow us to market and sell OMS302 in the United States and the European Union, respectively.
+Assuming approval of at least one of these marketing applications within approximately one year of its submission, we expect to begin marketing OMS302 in 2014.